keithmanilla/mytodo/README.md

 # My ToDo Web
 This is a TODO List Project using React Next.js as front end and Express.js as backend (REST API).
 A free MongoDB Atlas instance was used.
-An `.env` file was added in the codebase for quick preview.
-No `.env` files were used.

 ### Tech Stacks:
 1. `Next.js React Framework` - I used the latest version to test the changes at the same time.